Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 design patterns -- strangler https://paulhammant.com/2013/07/14/legacy-application-strangulation-case-studies/
 devex
 DevOps https://www.browserstack.com/guide/difference-between-continuous-integration-and-continuous-delivery
-do what I mean (DWIM) = computer systems attempt to anticipate what users intend to do, correcting trivial errors automatically rather than blindly executing users' explicit but potentially incorrect input
+DevOps Research and Assessment (DORA) = how we should develop our software right and what numbers we should show to our managers to make them happy https://medium.com/booking-com-development/a-step-by-step-guide-on-how-not-to-implement-dora-metrics-85081f0d4484 do what I mean (DWIM) = computer systems attempt to anticipate what users intend to do, correcting trivial errors automatically rather than blindly executing users' explicit but potentially incorrect input
 Domain Specific Language (DSL) double authent